Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 {% endcodeblock %}

-Of course `basket` and `apple` are not proper HTML elements ⛔ 🗑 + 🍎 Don't use then in your HTML code.
+Of course `basket` and `apple` are not proper HTML elements ⛔ 🗑 + 🍎 Don't use them in your HTML code.

 ### Parent & Children

 This is developer's poetry 🌈
-We often refer of the *HTML elements containing the other* as *the parent* of *his children*
+We often refer to the *HTML elements containing the other* as *the parent* of *his children*

 In the example above: